sjanawade/Machine-learning-on-unbalanced-dataset/README.md

 - The main purpose of this analysis was not to portray the best data augmentation technique or the best performing machine learning algorithm on unbalanced dataset.
 Rather, I wanted to follow fundamentally strong and conceptually profound techniques which would give me a deeper insight into how the data augmentation techniques works in combination with some of the best machine learning algorithms.
 - That goal is certainly achieved as it was seen that any data augmentation technique (resampling minority, SMOTE, downsampling + SMOTE) can still overfit our training data.
 - The problem of overfitting was then resolved by creating a custom function which would cross validate first before applying the various data augmentation techniques.
+-  Instead of creating a custom function, which can get convoluted at times, I made use of imblearn's Pipeline to create a pipeline of SMOTE --- Feature Selection --- Classifier with Hyperparameter Tuning.
+-  As it turns out, the pipeline for Random Forest Classifier gives the best F1 score on the test dataset.
 - Although this does not single out a machine learning algorithm but it significantly reduces the overfitting.
 - Conclusively, through this analysis I discovered how data augmentation techniques work and how to best use them with machine learning algorithm and overcome the common pitfalls that one might fall into, if they are not careful while applying these techniques.